Teenaged boy held for raping minor girl in Maharashtra

-A 15-year-old boy has been taken into custody for allegedly raping a minor girl in Thane district of Maharashtra, police said on Wednesday.
-The boy's sister used to take tuition classes at their home in Kalyan township where the six-year-old victim would come to study, senior police inspector Balaji Phandhare said.
+A 15-year-old boy has been held for allegedly raping a six-year-old girl at his home in Kalyan in Maharashtra's Thane district, police said on Wednesday.
+The girl would go to the teen's home for tuition classes by his sister, a police official said.

-On Monday, when the victim went for her classes, the accused, taking advantage of no one else present at home at that time, allegedly raped her, he said.
-The victim later returned home crying and informed about the incident to her parents, who lodged a police complaint against the accused, the official said.
+On Monday, there was no one but the boy at home when the child went for the class.
+The teen allegedly took advantage of the fact and raped her, he recounted.
+According to senior police inspector Balaji Phandhare, the child returned home crying and told her parents what had happened.

-The boy was taken into custody by the police and booked under relevant sections of the Indian Penal Code and the Protection of Chlidren from Sexual Offences (POCSO) Act, he said.
-The accused was on Tuesday produced before a court which ordered him to be lodged at a remand home, he added.
+The boy was taken into custody following a complaint by the parents and booked under relevant sections of the Indian Penal Code and the Protection of Children from Sexual Offences (POCSO) Act, he said.
+He was produced before a court on Tuesday which ordered him to be lodged at a remand home, he added..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)